Skip to content

 • Printable: Wake Invocation checklist

-Trolls in folklore were creatures of inertia and entrapment—lurking under bridges you must cross, demanding a toll of inaction or fear.
-In your life, the Slumber Troll is that threshold monster blocking the crossing from rest to movement, from sleep to wakefulness, from stillness to momentum.
+Trolls in folklore were creatures of inertia and entrapment — lurking under bridges you must cross, demanding a toll of inaction or fear.
+In your life, the Slumber Troll is the threshold monster blocking the crossing from rest to movement, from sleep to wakefulness, from stillness to momentum.

 • Scrolling in bed instead of standing up.